-Managing Software on Fedora Desktop
+Software Management on Fedora Desktop

 Fedora Desktop provides several ways to manage software.
 We'll cover both graphical and command-line methods.